| Q

 5980: We

-The saw marks are still evident and it is installed on a concrete base and
+polished.
+The saw marks are still evident and it is installed on a

-in this application?
-How should the underlying areas around where the floor
+How should the underlying areas around where the floor meats the slab

-meats the slab be best addressed..Thanks and enjoyed all the articles I've
+be best addressed..Thanks and enjoyed all the articles I've read,

 Hi

-hearth piece.
-They should have been sanded out by the fabricator, or the
+of the hearth piece.
+They should have been sanded out by the fabricator,

-mason installing the piece.
-No problem, you can do this yourself, start
+or the mason installing the piece.
+No problem, you can do this yourself,

-with 36 or 40 grit, and work up to the desired finish.
-In my shop, most
+start with 36 or 40 grit, and work up to the desired finish.
+In my

 5977: I

-told me I could not clean it with bathroom cleaners to be sure disinfected
+ever told me I could not clean it with bathroom cleaners to be sure

 |

-bona fide stone restoration contractor who will slightly grind (hone) and
+a bona fide stone restoration contractor who will slightly grind (hone)

-re-polish your vanity top back to its original finish.
-Hey, it's only money!
+and re-polish your vanity top back to its original finish.
+Hey, it's

 Use